Lupin3000/ESP/doc/014_sensor_extended.md

 $ touch ~/Projects/ESP/examples/sensors/webBLE.htm
 ```

-One helper module and a HTML page is needed!
+One helper module and an HTML page is needed!
 The HTML page stays at the device where Bluetooth is enabled and Google Chrome browser is installed.

 > [Source Code](../examples/sensors/allnet_B38_temperature.py) for example `allnet_B38_temperature.py`
 >